Newspaper Page Text

 (Continued on Page 2)

-the white family whose car wasgy
+the white family whose car wasx

 wrecked in 1929 after having struck

-the auto of Wilson T. Lamar, prom
+the auto of Wilson T Lamar, prom

-inent Atlanta Negro.
+incut Atlanta Negro.
 It has been

-said by witnesses that the Rays
+sail! by witnesses that the Kays

 were speeding in their car slightly